fierc3/PREN11/README.md

-# PREN11-Backend
+# PREN11
-Backend Logic for PREN Project.
+Code managemend for PREN Project.

+_/backend_
-The backend manages, stores and verifies data sent by the robot.
+Code for webapplication -> manages, stores and verifies data sent by the robot.

+_/robot_
+Code snippets for robot

 ## URLS